MicaelDID/FractBench/README.md

 FractBench 1353

-'1' Location 1 (famous Mandelbrot fractal starting location), '3' a 1080p image, '5' create output.dat file, '3' multi threaded calculation.
+'1' Location 1 (normal / fast calculation intensity; famous Mandelbrot fractal starting location)

+'3' a 1080p image (1920 x 1080)

+'5' create output.dat file

+'3' multi threaded calculation

 FractRaw2Png 1920 1080

-In the same directory after running the previous command will create output.png from output.dat but typically to get better quality one would downsample (biqubic, bilinear, adaptive, ..) a larger image.
+From the same directory after running the previous command (or move the output.dat to the same directory as FractRaw2Png executable is in) will create output.png from output.dat using the same resolution.

-To get 1080p better quality instead generate 4k image then downsample (feature not included in FractRaw2Png).
+To get 1080p better quality instead generate 4k or 8k image (3840 x 2160 or 7680 x 4320) then downsample (biqubic, bilinear, adaptive or similar) to 1080p (feature not included in FractRaw2Png).

 ### Example 2

 FractBench 223103

+'2' Location 2 (medium calculation intensity)

-'2' Location 2, '2' a 720p image, '3' not saved to memory but with repeat, '10' repeat 10 times, '3' multi threaded calculation.
+'2' a 720p image (1280 x 720)

+'3' not saved to memory but with repeat

+'10' repeat 10 times

+'3' multi threaded calculation